-This vegan loaf is perfect for fall, winter, Thanksgiving, holidays or any time you’re craving savory plant based comfort food.
+This vegan chickpea millet loaf recipe is perfect for fall, winter, Thanksgiving, holidays or any time you’re craving savory plant based comfort food.
 It’s absolutely delicious on its own, smothered in roasted garlic gravy or topped with some homemade bbq sauce.
 And if you have leftover loaf, slice it and enjoy it on a sandwich the next day!

 After this vegan chickpea millet loaf comes out of the oven, give it about 10 minutes to rest before slicing it.
 With a little time to set, it will slice much more easily and stay together much better.